j-emilsson/pokemon-reddest/README.md

 - ### Another rival

-- ### Updated existing moves to latest gen
+- ### Updated power, accuracy, pp and additional effect changes on existing moves to latest gen

+- ### Updated some existing moves
+    - Cut is now Steel type and has 60 power
-    - Sky Attack has been changed to now attack immediately and also has a 30% chance to flinch.
+    - Sky Attack has been changed to now attack immediately and also has a 30% chance to flinch
+    - Strenght is now Rock type

 - ### New moves from later gens
     - Feint Attack